antiboredom/p5.riso/README.md

 ## Notes:

 To do:
-- put more dithering options
+- add more dithering options
+- halftones
 - function to select like colored pixels (magic wand)
-- color look up table to translate image color spaces
+- translate image color spaces